segarciat/PokeTeams/README.md

 Full Stack application that allows users to browse Pokemon, moves, and to create teams.
 It is powered by [PokeAPI](https://pokeapi.co/).
 See `client` and `rest_api` folder for more specific information on each, as well as installation.

+## Development

+The initial version of this application was created without a full-stack or front-end framework.
+Instead, it used HTML, CSS/SASS/Bootstrap, and JavaScript (with Webpack) for the front-end.
+For the back-end, it had a REST API endpoints made with the Express framework in Node.js, and connected to a MongoDB backend.
+It was served via a self-hosted NGINX server.

+The ongoing version of this application is available in the `poketeams-next` folder.
+As the name indicates, it leverages a React framework, namely Next.js.
+It also uses TailwindCSS for styling.

 ## Acknowledgements

 - Jose Gonzalez (https://github.com/jm-gonzalez): collaborated together on frontend mockup on Figma.
 Together implemented Pokedex and Moves tab.